multifreded/hv20/day12/README.md

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
 What's a bit of a problem on one hand is the special `mpz_export` format that has to be sorted out.
-On the other hand the fact that the encrypted message is spread over 4 network packets and first needs to be put together correctly …
+On the other hand the encrypted message is spread over 4 network packets and first needs to be put together correctly …

 ```
 Packet 1956